-Because they are considered livestock, the fencing is required by the government and there are periodic inspections to ensure the reindeer’s safety and compliance with the law.
+Because they are considered livestock, fencing is required by the government, and there are periodic inspections to ensure the reindeer’s safety and compliance with the law.

-The reindeer are trained but visitors are asked to support the training and to reinforce their good behavior.
+The reindeer are trained, but visitors are asked to support the training and reinforce their good behavior.
 Before we met the reindeer, we were given some instructions.

 Rules for Safety

 - Always approach from the side with your hands down

 - Don’t touch their antlers.

 - If one of the reindeer runs to you, let them by.
 They aren’t attacking, but they may see something interesting, or maybe (especially in Rocket’s case!) they are being chased by one of the others.

 - If they start up with another reindeer with their antlers up, then back away, and if they really start going at it, clear the area.
 They won’t pay as much attention to where people are as they usually would, and others will get involved to take sides and referee.
 Jane said it doesn’t happen often, but it can.

 - If you see a moose, stop and be very quiet, as they can be aggressive.
 If it charges, get a tree between you and the moose.

 Our visit was wonderful and we didn’t have any issues.
 Sure, it can be a little unnerving having a reindeer run at you at full throttle, but if you simply step out of their way, they go right on by.
 They kept us in great company during our walk in the woods, and we got to take lots of pictures with them and of them.